Monmouth Beach Faithful Observers …

 “Historians are prophets with their face turned backward.”

-• Sam Smith — A Monmouth County historian of some repute, Samuel S. Smith was also a longtime borough resident who helped to record and advance Jersey Shore history.
-Sam was the author of some of the best-regarded books on the American Revolution.
-He was a recognized authority on the Battle of Monmouth — a pivotal American-British conflict in June 1778.
-His 1964 book, The Battle of Monmouth, was considered the gold standard on the clash.
-He’s also credited with “pinpointing” the well used by Molly Pitcher that hot and fateful day.
-He wrote books about military action in Trenton, Princeton, Brandywine, and in Delaware during our war for independence.
+He wrote award-winning books about military action in Trenton, Princeton, Brandywine, and in Delaware during our war for independence.
 His collection, which included maps, deeds, accounting records, published histories, newspapers, and other sources, is now part of the Monmouth County Archives.
-Sam was also one of organizers of the borough’s grand American Bicentennial celebration in July 1976 (helping to ID centennial homes).
+Sam also helped organize the borough’s grand American Bicentennial celebration in July 1976 (chairing the committee and marking centennial homes).
 By profession a calculator company executive, he died in 1989 at the age 85 still pondering history.

 • George V. (Pat) Maney — Known to be among the more dedicated patrons of Monmouth Beach history, Pat Maney was born in 1901 and lived in town until his death in 1977.
 He won an amateur photography contest in July 1939 sponsored by the New York Herald Tribune (known as the “newspaperman’s newspaper”).
 His entry, a truly iconic borough photo, was a massive Galilee pound fishing boat (the Anna Marie) being hauled onto the beach by a team of horses and fishermen.